IraKorshunova/kaggle-seizure-prediction/README.md

 ##Model averaging

-The submission, which finished in the 12th place and public/private score of 0.81292/0.78513 was an average prediction of the models with a global pooling layer and different combinations of parameters: number of kernels in convolutional layers, number of hidden units, amount of dropout, normalization scheme, number of time frames, overlap between clips, use of test data during normalizing the training data etc. Some of the settings files can be found [here](https://github.com/IraKorshunova/kaggle-seizure-prediction/tree/master/settings_dir) and list of ensembles is [here](https://github.com/IraKorshunova/kaggle-seizure-prediction/blob/master/utils/averager.py).
+The submission, which finished in the 11th place and public/private score of 0.81292/0.78513 was an average prediction of the models with a global pooling layer and different combinations of parameters: number of kernels in convolutional layers, number of hidden units, amount of dropout, normalization scheme, number of time frames, overlap between clips, use of test data during normalizing the training data etc. Some of the settings files can be found [here](https://github.com/IraKorshunova/kaggle-seizure-prediction/tree/master/settings_dir) and list of ensembles is [here](https://github.com/IraKorshunova/kaggle-seizure-prediction/blob/master/utils/averager.py).
 In fact, I did a lot more experiments, and it took me a while to figure out a reasonable convnet architecture, but this discussion I will leave for my future thesis.

 ##Code description
-It's a beautiful Python+Theano code, and I will add its description later if someone is interested.
+It's a beautiful Python+Theano code, however not optimized to run on GPU.
+Its description I will add later if someone is interested.

 ## References
 1. Howbert JJ, Patterson EE, Stead SM, Brinkmann B, Vasoli V, Crepeau D, Vite CH, Sturges B, Ruedebusch V, Mavoori J, Leyde K, Sheffield WD, Litt B, Worrell GA (2014) Forecasting seizures in dogs with naturally occurring epilepsy.
 PLoS One 9(1):e81920.